 1. Pharmacist (1- 4 LPA)

-A B.pharm graduate can work as a registered pharmacist which is a clinical role in a chemist or own a drug store putting his knowledge and understanding of various subjects such as pharmacology, Clinical Pharmacy, and Dispensing Pharmacy to the test.
-A pharmacist has to possess excellent communication skills, do patient counseling and maintain a friendly relationship with the customers at the drugstore.
+A B.Pharm graduate can work as a registered pharmacist, which is a clinical role in a chemist’s or own a drug store, putting his knowledge and understanding of various subjects such as pharmacology, Clinical Pharmacy, and Dispensing Pharmacy to the test.
+A pharmacist has to possess excellent communication skills, do patient counselling, and maintain a friendly relationship with the customers at the drugstore.
 This results in building trust in the customer towards the pharmacist.

 2. Clinical Research Associate (4 – 7 LPA)

 A Clinical Research Associate (CRA) is a vital component in the execution of clinical trials.
 A CRA needs to possess a thorough understanding of the phases of clinical trials and Good Clinical Practices (GCP).
-They are responsible for closely monitoring the progress of clinical trials at research sites and actively collaborating with the principal investigator and research staff to ensure the success of the trials.
+They are responsible for closely monitoring the progress of clinical trials at research sites and actively collaborating with the principal investigator and research staff to ensure the success of the trials and maintain drug safety

 3. Medical representative (1.5 – 5.5 LPA)

-The intermediary between Pharmaceutical companions and healthcare providers is a medical representative.
+A medical representative is the communication bridge between Pharmaceutical Companies and healthcare providers.
 You inform the physicians and chemists about the latest pharmaceutical products available in the market and highlight the advantages of the medication.
-A medical representative should be able to communicate professionally to establish deep connections with physicians and other healthcare staff, to generate business for the organization you work for.
+A medical representative should be able to communicate professionally to establish deep connections with physicians and other healthcare staff, to generate business for the organisation they work for.
 To understand how you might affect product sales in different environments, you should be knowledgeable about business acumen.

 4. Medical Writer (3 – 8 LPA)

 Fundamentally, Medical writing is the art and science of transforming complex medical and scientific data into a format that is easy to read and understand for a particular target audience.
-It works as a channel for communication ensuring that the facts and information are not only accurate but also understandable to others who are not from the scientific community.
-The primary objective of medical writing is to adhere to ethical and regulatory standards while facilitating information sharing across the pharmaceutical and healthcare industries.
+It works as a channel for communication, ensuring that the facts and information are not only accurate but also understandable to others who are not from the scientific community.
+The primary objective of medical writing is to follow to ethical and regulatory standards while facilitating information sharing across the pharmaceutical and healthcare industries.
 Despite it being a non-clinical role, medical writing plays a crucial part in the pharmaceutical industry.
 The constant need for documentation by regulatory bodies has led to significant growth in the industry for medical writing roles.
 Another advantage is the work-from-home and freelancing option that you get in this role, which makes it flexible in the long run.
+If you are someone with great knowledge of medical terminology and a passion for writing, then medical writing can be a great career option after BPharma.

 5. Clinical Information Manager (2- 4.5 LPA)